Skip to content

 Use the built-in chat UI for a quick way to trigger and verify your workflow.

-Each execution is independent.
-The workflow does not retain conversation history between runs.
-If your workflow relies on context from earlier steps, include that context explicitly in each input.
+Each execution is independent—the workflow doesn’t retain conversation history between runs.
+If your workflow needs context from earlier steps, include it explicitly in each input.

 Stop or modify a running workflow